 Memorial contributions may be made to "Grace Episcopal Church" in honor of the youth, family, and many other ministries to which Howell devoted himself.

-To send flowers to Howell's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Howell Brett Medley, please visit our floral store.

 Grace Episcopal Church